TheDrone7/shieldbow/README.md

 # shieldbow

-An all-purpose league of legends API Client.
+An all-purpose, easy-to-use API wrapper for the league of legends API

-Install using `npm install shieldbow`
+Install using `npm install --save shieldbow`

-See the [Client docs](/classes/Client.html) to get started.
+See the [documentation](https://thedrone7.github.io/shieldbow/) to get started!